Liquid Level Transmitters: Radar vs Ultrasonic

 Ultrasonic level sensors transmit sound waves down into the vessel, which reflect from the surface of the liquid and back to the ultrasonic sensor.

-The time taken for the transmitted signal to reach the surface of the liquid and travel back to the sensor, determines the level within the tank or vessel.
+The time taken for the transmitted signal to reach the surface of the liquid and travel back to the sensor determines the level within the tank or vessel.

 Ultrasonic level sensors are most reliable when running within an environment with stable atmospheric conditions.
 This is important as sporadic atmospheric conditions, such as wind (if the vessel is in open air) and temperature can influence air molecules, which affect the soundwave's ability to produce a consistent measurement.

-The Pulsar IMP6 Ultrasonic Level Sensor
+Pulsar Measurement IMP6 Ultrasonic Level Meter

 Radar Level Sensors